sheyijojo/aws-bootcamp-cruddur-2023/journal/week2.md

 - Traces is what is needed for development!

 #### What the heck is Instrumentation?
-Instrumentation is the data that sends the code that makes these trace. e.g Amazon x-ray, Honeycomb
+Instrumentation is the data that sends the code that makes these traces. e.g Amazon x-ray, Honeycomb

 #### create environment on Honeycomb - bootcamp
 - protect your api keys
-- data can be added to
+- data can be deposited into your ENV if API key is found.

 ## Honeycomb Setup